 These things were all that Caden had already considered; he would simply now be working on all of them at the same time and in greater detail.
 However, he had also realized how many options he had left on the table.

 Caden had tons of things available to study.
-Tam had thousands of threads of enchantment waving their merry way through out Caden’s aura.
-Caden was going to study those; who knew what he might learn.
-Tam cast spells at him practically every day, and other than using them for mana Caden had been ignoring them.
+Tam had thousands of threads of enchantment waving their merry way throughout his aura.
+He was going to study those; who knew what he might learn.
+Tam cast spells at him practically every day, and other than using them for mana he had been ignoring them.
 He should analyze and try to memorize their structure.
-In fact, if he had mana available at the time Caden should try to replicate the structure in hardened stone so he would have a record.
-If the spell had little variations Caden might be able to find out what really mattered for the spell.
+In fact, if he had mana available at the time he should try to replicate the structure in hardened stone so he would have a record.
+If the spell had little variations he might be able to find out what really mattered for the spell.

-Tam and the crystals holding mana were still opaque to Caden.
+Tam and the crystals holding mana were still opaque to Caden for now.
 He was going to continually watch them and try to improve his perceptions.
-Caden was going to analyze the metal of the stand and try to break it apart with his aura.
+He needed to analyze the metal of the stand and try to break it apart with his aura.

 And then there was the system itself.
-Where there other commands that he could make other ways to use it?
+Were there other commands that he could make, other ways to use it?
 What more options might he gain from it?